 The current process of establishing OAN and translating this into housing targets is a complex one and the required approach and the underpinning evidence is subject to periodic change.
 Further changes have been signalled in the Housing White Paper and the recent consultation on Planning for the Right Homes in the Right Places.
-Furthermore whilst Housing Market Areas are by definition relatively self-contained there are clearly wider relationships with parts of Suffolk, Cambridgeshire, Lincolnshire and the wider south east which should be taken into account when determining housing targets for inclusion in Local Plans.
-It is not the role of this Framework to set the housing targets for individual Local Plans but to ensure that sufficient homes are built.
-All Norfolk Authorities have agreed to prepare Local Plans, either individual or joint plans, which will aim to deliver at least enough homes to address all OAN until at least 2036.
+Furthermore

-39 Central Norfolk Strategic Housing Market Assessment 2017 - covering Norwich, Broadland, and South Norfolk authorities, together with substantial parts of North Norfolk, Breckland and the Broads Authority, together with a more marginal interaction with other parts of Norfolk and Suffolk
+41 Central Norfolk Strategic Housing Market Assessment 2017 - covering Norwich, Broadland, and South Norfolk authorities, together with substantial parts of North Norfolk, Breckland and the Broads Authority, together with a more marginal interaction with other parts of Norfolk and Suffolk.